At a Glance

 Conservation Status

-Major declines during 19th century were owing to overharvesting of eggs and adults.
-During 20th century, continued to decrease at southern end of breeding range in both North America and Europe.
-Vulnerable to introduction of predators (such as rats) to nesting islands.
-An ambitious 探花精选 project to re-introduce puffins on former nesting islands off Maine, started in the 1970s, has been a major success.
-However, at the southernmost colonies, puffins have poor breeding success in warm-water years, which are becoming more frequent as the climate heats up.
+The Atlantic Pufin saw major declines during 19th century owing to overharvesting of eggs and adults.
+During the 20th century they continued to decrease at the southern end of breeding range in both North America and Europe.
+The Atlantic Puffis is vulnerable to the introduction of predators (such as rats) to nesting islands.
+An ambitious ̽»¨¾«Ñ¡ project to re-introduce the Atlantic Puffin on former nesting islands off Maine, started in the 1970s, has been a major success.
+However, at the southernmost colonies, the Atlantic Puffin has poor breeding success in warm-water years, which are becoming more frequent as the climate heats up.

 Explore More